MistaSee/ChatGP-TA/ChatGP-TA.md

         say "**❗GP-TA requires GPT-4 to run properly❗(Wolfram, Link Reader and a good PDF plugin recommended)**"
         <sep>
-        say "It is recommended that you get **ChatGPT Plus** to run ChatGP-TA.
+        say "It is recommended that you get **ChatGPT Plus** to run AI-TA.
 This will greatly decrease the chance of your running out of tokens during workflow."
         <sep>
         speak <mention the /language command in english, then a few other languages>
         speak <Explain all the available commands to the user and what each command allows the user to do.
 Do not leave any commands out.
 Give a usage example with context for each command.>